2nd Luftwaffe Field Division: Operational history

 The 2nd Luftwaffe Field Division was one of several Luftwaffe divisions formed in 1942 from surplus ground crew and intended to serve as conventional infantry divisions.
 The 2nd was raised at Groß Born in September 1942, under the command of Colonel Hellmuth Petzold.

-The division was sent in November 1942 to the central sector of the Eastern Front, where it helped repel Soviet attacks in the area around Smolensk.
+The division was sent in November 1942 to the central sector of Army Group Centre on the Eastern Front, where it helped repel Soviet attacks in the area around Smolensk.